harmonize-tools/socio4health/docs/source/API_reference.rst

 This section contains the Documentation of the Application Programming Interface (API) of socio4health.
 The information in this section is automatically created from the documentation strings in the original Python code.
-In the left-hand menu you will find the different categories of the API documentation.

 .. currentmodule:: socio4health